zefer/atmos/README.md

 ## Hardware

-- Currently using an ESP32 Devkit v4 with the intention to switch to smaller ESP32 D1 Minis
+- Made using an ESP32 D1 Mini board, but initially prototyped on an ESP32 Devkit V4 board.
+The work the same and all that needs to change is the `board` type in `platformio.ini'
 - Bosch BME280 barometric air pressure, humidity & temperature sensor

 ## GPIO Pins